Does this test have other names?

 Results of less than 5 mIU/mL of HCG are negative, meaning that it's unlikely you are pregnant.

-If the results are unclear, or if your doctor has reason to believe you're pregnant, you may need to repeat this test every two days until you have a clear result.
+If the results are unclear, or if your healthcare provider has reason to believe you're pregnant, you may need to repeat this test every two days until you have a clear result.

 How is this test done?

 The test requires a urine sample.
-Your doctor will tell you how to collect it.
+Your healthcare provider will tell you how to collect it.